Trey Anastasio Band: 2021 and onward

-In April 2021, Markellis died.
+Markellis died on April 29, 2021.
 Later, bassist Dezron Douglas was announced as the band’s new bass player.
 In September 2021, James Casey announced he had cancer and would not be taking part in the fall tour.
 Cochemea Gastelum filled James’ role in the group during the tour.
 During TAB's 2021 fall tour, both Hartswick and Lawton tested positive for COVID-19, leaving a stripped-down lineup with no horn section and Phish drummer Jon Fishman taking over for Lawton.
 In 2022, the band resumed touring with its standard lineup including Casey, Lawton and the horn section.
+Casey died of colon cancer on August 28, 2023, at the age of 40.

+Album appearances and discography

+Studio albums

+The Trey Anastasio Band appears on the following Anastasio solo albums: